Lottie and Lisa (original title: Das doppelte Lottchen) is a German children's book by Erich Kästner, written in 1949.

 - The Bully: Anni Habersetzer always picks on the smallest girl in Lotte's class so Luise-as-Lotte thinks that she deserves some decent slaps.

-- Coordinated Clothes: Lottie brought two dresses of the same kind to camp, and each girl wears one, complete with matching braids, for dinner.
+- Coordinated Clothes: Lotte brought two dresses of the same kind to camp, and each girl wears one, complete with matching braids, for dinner.
 They wanted to confuse and amuse other children and their camp supervisors.

 - Don't Split Us Up: The twins were too young to do this the first time they were separated, but now that they know about each other, it's their greatest wish to stay together as a family.